 - John helps clients understand the choice of rights available, and the advantages and disadvantages of each, and works with them to secure the best portfolio for their needs.

 - If clients then experience infringement of their rights, John has significant experience of enforcing designs at every level, from informal resolution through correspondence through to major litigation through the Intellectual Property Enterprise Court, the High Court and Court of Appeal.
-For example, John advised Dyson on an infringement case against Vax to the Court of Appeal and is currently advising a high end denim fashion brand in relation to a number of infringements of its designs.

 - Brands are often the core of a business, especially if it is consumer facing.
 Damage to the brand can affect the entire success or failure of a product or the business itself.